ioannistsanaktsidis/sis-exercise/readme.md

 ```
 This will generate a larger list of literature fixtures to test the UI more easily.

-Alternatively, you can run the Celery task manually, which will harvest the INSPIREHEP REST API and ingest the required data.
+If you want to add fixtures using the Celery task, you can run it manually.
+This will harvest the INSPIREHEP REST API and ingest the required data.
 To run the Celery task manually please visit this url http://localhost:8000/trigger-task/

 The Celery task responsible for harvesting INSPIREHEP REST API is running every day at midnight.